Avada Theme Review: Is This The Ultimate WordPress Theme?

-Furthermore, having so many configuration options, layout choices and other possibilities, increases the chance of you becoming overwhelmed when building your website, which can hinder your ability to build the calibre of website you and this theme are capable of.
+Furthermore, having so many configuration options, layout choices, and other possibilities can increase the chance of you becoming overwhelmed when building your website, which can hinder your ability to create the caliber of website you and this theme are capable of.

 However, if you go into your project with a clear idea of what you want to achieve (as opposed to being led by the features and options on offer) you’ll have a good chance of success.

-Avada is available from ThemeForest for a one-time fee of $58, which permits use in a single end product (i.e. on a single website).
+Avada is available from ThemeForest for $60, which permits use in a single end product (i.e. on a single website).

-However, despite the demo content, the individual page templates, and the helpful user documentation, it’s important not to underestimate the task of mastering Avada.
-At times, this theme can feel like a whole other piece of software that sits on top of WordPress, upgrading almost every feature and element, and adding a large selection of customization settings and options into the mix!
+Despite the high-quality demo content, the individual page templates, and the helpful user documentation, it’s important not to underestimate the task of mastering Avada.
+At times, this theme can feel like a whole other piece of software that sits on top of WordPress, upgrading almost every feature and element, while also adding a large selection of customization settings and options into the mix!

 To get a better idea of what Avada can do for your website, head to ThemeForest and take a look at the official Avada demo site.

-Update (10 February 2015): If you’re looking for a little ‘Avada Theme’ inspiration, check out our list of 25+ Stunning Examples of Avada — ThemeForest’s Most Popular WordPress Theme — In Action.
+Also, if you’re looking for a little ‘Avada Theme’ inspiration, check out our list of 25-Plus Stunning Examples of Avada — ThemeForest’s Most Popular WordPress Theme — In Action.